-- 1. a plan and schedule for the planting of trees and shrubs, their types and distribution on the site, hard landscaping, and the areas to be seeded or turfed. - 2. a programme of the timing of the landscape work having regard to the timing of the commencement of any part of the development hereby permitted.
+- an accurate survey including levels of the site, such survey to indicate precisely the positions and species of all trees and the extent of their canopies. - 2. a plan and schedule of all trees, indicating which are to be retained, felled, lopped or topped. - 3. a plan and schedule for the planting of trees and shrubs, their types and distribution on the site, hard landscaping, and the areas to be seeded or turfed. - 4. a programme of the timing of the landscape work having regard to the timing of the commencement of any part of the development hereby permitted. - 5. an indication of the measures to be taken during the course of development operations to protect those trees which it is intended to retain.